 “As iron sharpens iron, so one man sharpens another.” – Proverbs 27:17

 Throughout the year, the men of Crossroads gather together to fellowship, grow and serve others.
-The ministry meets on the second and fourth Monday of each month, sharing dinner and fellowship at 6:00pm-7:00pm (meal and fellowship) and 7:00pm-8:15pm, Bible study and ministry.
-On Thursday mornings at 6:30am, a group of men gather at a local coffee shop to read, discuss and apply the teachings of Christian leaders.
+The ministry meets on Monday evenings, sharing fellowship at 6:00pm-8:15pm.
+On Thursday mornings at 6:30am, a group of men gather on Zoom to read, discuss and apply the teachings of Christian leaders.
 Annually in November we attend Man Camp at Camp Berea in Hebron, NH where we join hundreds of men from the region for a weekend of recreation and spiritual growth.
 For more information about Men's Ministry, contact Jim Lombardi or Ralph Zazula.

 The Men’s Ministry exists to help men develop deep, Christ-centered relationships with one another.
 Crossroads Men seek Christian accountability through one-on-one and small group partnerships.